tmandzak/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (**model.py lines 47-61**) consists of a convolution neural network described above with additional dropout inserted between convolutional and classification layers.
+The input image is first converted to HSV, then S and V planes are passed to the network.
+Steering angle is a single output of the model.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

+For Track 1 I've used the data provided in resources.
+To capture good driving behavior on Track 2, I first recorded 6 laps in forward direction and 6 laps in backward direction and randomly picked half of images that are then joined to Track 1 data.
+A histogram for steering angles on this stage looks like this:

+![alt text][image7]

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

 Then I repeated this process on track two in order to get more data points.